Ayushsaxena0227/Today-I-Learned/2025/Day26.md

 React re‑renders when data it depends on changes.
 React.memo + useMemo + useCallback help you tell React,
 “Don’t bother re‑drawing this; nothing truly changed.”

+et’s go carefully through what unmounting means, why it happens, and why you sometimes need to handle it in useEffect.

+🧠 1️⃣ What “unmount” actually means
+In React, there’s a complete lifecycle for each component:

+Mount: the component is created and inserted into the DOM.
+Update: its state or props change and it re‑renders.
+Unmount: it’s removed from the DOM (React deletes it).
+So “unmounting” = the moment React cleans up and removes your component from the page.

+Example:
+Imagine you have this small app:

+React

+{showProfile && <UserProfile />}
+When showProfile is true, UserProfile mounts.
+When showProfile becomes false, React removes it → unmounts that component.
+⚙️ 2️⃣ Why we care about unmounting
+Unmounting by itself is automatic; React removes elements efficiently.

+But you may need to handle cleanup manually when your component created some side effects while it was alive.

+Typical cleanup situations
+Side effect you created Why cleanup matters setInterval or setTimeout Otherwise those timers keep running forever in the background Subscribed to a WebSocket or event listener You don’t want events firing for a component that’s gone Start a network request You might need to cancel or ignore the response if it comes after unmount Added global CSS class or DOM manipulation Need to undo those alterations Without cleanup, your app can leak memory, send duplicate network requests, or attempt to update non‑existent components (which causes “state updates on unmounted component” warnings).

+🔧 3️⃣ How to handle unmounting with useEffect useEffect can return a cleanup function.
+React calls that cleanup right before the component unmounts (or before the effect runs again on updates).

+Example:

+React

+useEffect(() => {
+console.log("Component mounted");

+// set up an interval
+const intervalId = setInterval(() => console.log("running..."), 1000);

+// 👇 cleanup runs when component unmounts return () => {
+clearInterval(intervalId);
+console.log("Component unmounted, interval cleared");
+};
+}, []); // only mount & unmount because deps = []
+When the component disappears, React calls that inner function — your cleanup runs, freeing resources.

+💡 4️⃣ When do components unmount in real apps?
+Navigating away from a route
+Conditional rendering toggles ({show && <Comp/>}) Parent re‑renders with fewer children
+Components being replaced by others in lists Essentially, anytime its parent stops including it in the rendered tree.

+🧩 5️⃣ Tiny analogy
+Think of mounting and unmounting like plugging in and unplugging a gadget.

+While it’s plugged in, it might:

+use electricity (timers, listeners, subscriptions) When you unplug (unmount):

+you must stop those background activities; otherwise electricity keeps flowing and wastes power → memory leaks in programming terms.
+✅ In short
+Unmount = React removes the component from the DOM.
+You don’t trigger it manually; it happens when the component is no longer rendered.
+You should clean up any side‑effects your component created (timers, event listeners, etc.) in a return () => {...} cleanup function inside useEffect.